jlorion/alexis-api/README.md

 # Getting Started

-This is the setup guide for minjee systems backend
+This is the setup guide for alexis api backend

 ## Environment